apace7/local_volume_database/docs/source/contributing.rst

 Create the reference with "Export Citation" on ADS and update the entry to match the reference format in the database.
 The content of the database can include both published and unpublished papers on the arXiv.
 Papers only on arXiv still have an ADS bibcode created.
 The reference in the database can be updated to the published version later.

-Example: How to add a new system the database
+Example: How to Add a New System the Database
 ---------------------------------------------

 This example walks through the progress to add a new system to the database.